 - About troubleshooting

 - When your radio won't turn on

 - Identifying the radio's audible tones

 - Checking the version of your radio

 - Removing the microphone

 - General care

-- Cleaning the radio

 About troubleshooting

 If you are experiencing difficulty operating your radio, you may find the following sections helpful.
 Consult your radio provider for assistance, if necessary.